List of accidents and incidents involving the Boeing B-52 Stratofortress: 1959

-1960-1969
+1960–1969

 1960

 On 1 February, B-52G (tail number 58‑0180) from the 72nd Bombardment Wing (Heavy) crashed at Ramey AFB, near Aguadilla, Puerto Rico.
 An incorrect trim setting during touch-and-go approach was determined to be the cause of the crash.
 All seven of the crew died including the vice-commander of the 72nd Bombardment Wing.

 On 1 April, B-52D (tail number 56‑0607) of the 92nd Bombardment Wing burned out on the runway at Fairchild AFB, due to the failure of wings.
 All nine crew were successfully evacuated from the aircraft.
 The crew was participating in a Minimum Interval Take Off mission.
 The aircraft was cleared for take-off, when the brakes were released, an explosion was heard on the left side of the aircraft, followed by the airplane settling to the right.
 The left wing had fallen off at the root joining the fuselage.
 The tail-gunner sustained fractures to both elbows egressing to the ground.

-On 9 December, a "D" model (tail number 55‑0114) from the 99th Bombardment Wing from Westover AFB crashed near Barr, Vermont.
+On 9 December, a "D" model (tail number 55‑0114) from the 99th Bombardment Wing from Westover AFB crashed near Barre, Vermont.
 The crash came after the navigator ejected without notifying the pilot after the aircraft descended to a low altitude route.
 The pilot, hearing the vibration and noise from the ejection, concluded that the aircraft was breaking up and ordered the rest of the crew to eject.
 The gunner was killed after ejecting.
 The aircraft continued to fly in an erratic manner until it crashed in Plainfield, Vermont, 50 mi from where the crew ejected.
 All but one of the crew survived with injuries and frostbite from the cold and snow in the area.
-The body of the tail gunner was found several months on July 4, 1961, seven months later.
+The body of the tail gunner was found on July 4, 1961, seven months later.

 Six days later, on 15 December, another "D" model (tail number 55‑0098) from the 327th Bombardment Squadron, 4170th Strategic Wing collided with a KC-135 from the 22nd Air Refueling Squadron, 92nd Bombardment Wing during mid-air refueling over Mullan Pass, Idaho.
 The refueling probe from the KC-135 pierced the skin on the wing of the B-52.
 Upon landing at Larson AFB, the starboard wing failed, and the aircraft caught fire during the landing roll.
 The runway at Larson was damaged.
 All crew members were evacuated.
 The KC-135 landed at Fairchild AFB.